Cleod9/importjs/README.md

 `baseUrl` - Base path for the files to preload.
 Can be relative or absolute.
 (Default = '')

 `packages` - Object or Array of file paths.
 These paths are relative to `baseUrl`.
 It is recommended not to use absolute urls or parent directories here, since they will affect `strict` mode (see `strict` option below).
 Providing an Array  is easiest, since you simply provide a list of relative URLs.
-ImportJS will assume these paths match the package structure you set up, minus the ".js" extension of the file, and throw an error if there is an inconsistency.
+ImportJS will assume these paths match the file structure you set up, minus the ".js" extension of the file, and throw an error if there is an inconsistency.
 So for example, if you provide the path "com/main.js", ImportJS will expect that file to have a script inside that says `ImportJS.pack('com.main')`.
 (Set the `strict` option to `false` disable this feature).
 Providing an Object to this property is a little different.
 The object keys describe the path, and the object values describe files and directories.
-So for example, providing the object `{ com: { main: 'main.js' } }` would result in the same package build-out as I mentioned before.
+So for example, providing the object `{ com: { main: 'main.js' } }` would result in the same module build-out as I mentioned before.
 (Default = [])

 `plugins` - Array of plugin names to be loaded by ImportJS.
-By default it is not necessary to use this field since ImportJS will regex your packages source text to discover any plugins.
+By default it is not necessary to use this field since ImportJS will regex your module source text to discover any plugins.
 As such, plugins are always loaded after your application's main dependencies but are compiled before your application code begins execution.
 (Default = [])

 `ready(files)` - A callback Function that triggers once all files are loaded.
 ImportJS passes a list of the files that were loaded as an argument.
 (Default = null)